LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Testing&Deployment/testing-debugging-post-deployment.md

     **Select Skill**: Select only the skill.
 The skill list displays all the skills available within your organization.
 If you know the skill name to route to, this one-step method is faster.

+    {: .important}
+    It's atypical to have multiple bots associated with the same skill.
+However, if this is the case, be aware that the tool will start a conversation with the first bot that is found.

 3. Click **Start Conversation**.

     <img class="fancyimage" style="width:400px" src="img/ConvoBuilder/conv_tester_start3.png">